Advice from our physiotherapist

 When should you seek medical attention?

-If pain persists, difficulty putting weight on the foot, or if the symptoms do not improve with rest and weight-bearing, you should contact your healthcare provider.
+If pain persists, difficulty putting weight on the foot, or if the symptoms do not improve despite rest and weight-bearing, you should contact your healthcare provider.
 It is especially important to get an assessment for long-term or recurring problems.

 Recommended protection & support

-About our Injury Guide – quick guidance in case of complaints
+The Injury Guide – quick guidance in case of complaints

-In our Injury Guide, you will receive clear and easy-to-understand information about common injuries, how they occur and what symptoms usually occur.
+In our Injury Guide, you will receive clear and easy-to-understand information about common injuries, how they occur, and what symptoms usually occur.
 You will also receive recommendations on which protection and aids can relieve your discomfort and help you further in your rehabilitation.
 All information is based on expert knowledge from our licensed physiotherapist.

 Find the right protection for your needs

 There are several ways to find the right product on our website.
-For a more personalised selection, you can use our filters and sort by injury, body part or sport.
-You can also get help from our AI assistant Eir, who is trained on all the content on our website and can help you with product recommendations, fit questions and order-related concerns – 24/7.
+For a more personalized selection, you can use our filters and sort by injury, body part, or sport.
+You can also get help from our AI assistant Eir, who is trained on all the content on our website and can help you with product recommendations, fit questions, and order-related concerns – 24/7.
 If you would rather speak directly to our licensed physiotherapist, Ida, you can reach her via email or phone for personal advice and support in your product selection.